Skip to main content

 Analyst Summary

-Both BioCatch and SentinelOne compete directly in the AI Security space, making this a head-to-head matchup within the same market segment.
+In the AI Security market, BioCatch and SentinelOne represent two distinct approaches.
 BioCatch provides behavioural biometrics and fraud prevention AI that analyses how users physically interact with digital devices — mouse movements, typing cadence, touch pressure, and navigation patterns — to authenticate genuine users and detect account takeover, social engineering, and application fraud in real time during banking and financial transactions.
 SentinelOne is a cybersecurity company founded in 2013 that specializes in endpoint protection and threat detection using artificial intelligence and machine learning.

 Metrics Comparison